scriptin/scriptin.github.io/_posts/2013-05-09-vagrant-chef-intro.md

 ---
-title: Minimal practical introduction to Vagrant and Chef solo
+title: Minimal practical introduction to Vagrant and Chef
 layout: post
 ---
-First time I tried to use [Vagrant][] with [Chef][] solo as a [provisioner](http://docs.vagrantup.com/v2/provisioning/index.html) I got stuck with too much irrelevant information on the topic.
+First time I tried to use [Vagrant][] with [Chef][] ([solo version][Chef solo]) as a [provisioner](http://docs.vagrantup.com/v2/provisioning/index.html) I got stuck with too much irrelevant information on the topic.
 So here is the short introduction to get you started.
 I wanted it to be as simple as possible, so maybe you'll find some of my explainations a bit redundant.

 Before reading this post: